Should You Buy Mail Lists? The Definitive Answer

 Third, you can rent an email list.
 You work with a provider who gives you access to a segment of their email list without you seeing the email addresses.
 You have to work with them once you draft your email so they can send it out to the identified group or segment for you.

 This is the reason for many of the issues you will face when you buy or rent an email list.
+Simply put, this is not the target audience that signed up to get content from you and your email campaigns.

 The General Data Protection Regulation (GDPR) in Europe takes privacy very seriously and mandates that all markets only send emails to people who have opted in.
 These are people who do not mind the business having their contact and email information because they gave it to the business.
+They gave their email consent to you so you can reach out to them.

 These regulations also mandate that you make it easy for people to opt out of receiving emails from you or your business.
 It can be challenging to do this, especially if you have rented the email list where you do not have total control over what the provider does with it.